 The Village of Schaumburg Peer Jury provides another useful tool in responding to youthful offenders in our community.
-The Peer Jury offers a positive and effective alternative for less serious, nonviolent offenders, less than 17 years of age.
-The Peer Jury acquaints first time offenders with the law and judicial system in a non-threatening environment.
+The Peer Jury offers a positive and effective alternative for less serious, nonviolent offenders who are under 18 years of age.
+The Peer Jury acquaints first-time offenders with the law and judicial system in a non-threatening environment.
 Youthful offenders interact with a jury of their peers instead of an adult authority figure having the final word.

 Peer Jury members are teen volunteers who attend a Village of Schaumburg junior high or high school, or reside in Schaumburg and attend another area school.
 Jurors may also be past offenders who have gone before the Peer Jury and successfully completed the program.
 All jurors receive training prior to reviewing their first case.
 The jurors make a positive difference in the youthful offender’s life as well as the community.